Dutch Royals Back on Official Duty

 Then tonight, she joined up with the Prince and the couple attended a gala dinner in The Hague to support the conservation fund of Nieuwspoort, an international press centre in the Netherlands.
 Also attending the gala were Prime Minister Mark Rutte, and the British Deputy Prime Minister, Nick Clegg.
 Deputy Prime Minister Clegg was the speaker during the gala’s annual Nieuwspoort Lecture.

-The Nieuwspoort Conservation Fund organises this gala annually, to help ensure the survival of Nieuwspoort.Filed under Dutch Royals
+The Nieuwspoort Conservation Fund organises this gala annually, to help ensure the survival of Nieuwspoort.Filed under The Netherlands

-Tagged King Willem-Alexander, Media, Microcredit, Military, Patronage, Prime Minister Rutte, Princess Beatrix, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Media, Microcredit, Military, Patronage, Prime Minister Rutte of the Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands.